Chalach/kvm/software/software.md

 ```

 #### Verify the installation
-The installation can be verified with the following sample Docker container.
+The installation verifies the Docker and Nvidia Container Toolkit installation with the following sample Docker container.

 ```shell=
 sudo docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi
 ```

+Important is the `--gpus all` parameter of the above command.
+It switches all available GPUs into the container.

 ##### Output